 Corrective action has been taken.
-In March 2016, the Company formally implemented the collection procedure over control of account receivable, monthly evaluation of past due balances was regularly evaluated in any relation with account receivable.
-Set up an appropriate amount of allowance to cover for any bad debts.
-Written-off on account that it was truly identified uncollectible and removed from the books.
-This procedures will continue observed passing through and it was subject for periodic evaluation.
+In March 2016, PNCC formally implemented the collection procedure over control of account receivable, monthly evaluation of past due balances was regularly evaluated in any relation with accounts receivable.
+PNCC implemented procedures to set-up an appropriate amount of allowance to cover for any bad debts and to write off accounts that are truly identified as uncollectible and remove them from the books.
+These procedures will continue to be observed passing through and it was subject for periodic evaluation.
 This finding is considered resolved.